exercism/website-copy/tracks/javascript/exercises/armstrong-numbers/mentoring.md

 The solution should consist of the following three steps:

 1. convert the input `number` to a list of digits
-2. `reduce` the list of digits to a _sum_ of each digit to the power of the number of digitis
+2. `reduce` the list of digits to a _sum_ of each digit to the power of the number of digits
 3. compare the input to the summation

 ```javascript